-$$p (k \text{ spikes in } \Delta t) = \frac{e^{-\lambda \Delta t} \lambda \Delta t^{k}}{k!}$$
+$p \ \left(k \ \text{spikes in} \ \bigtriangleup t \right) \ = \ \frac{e^{-\lambda \bigtriangleup t} \ \lambda \bigtriangleup t^k}{k \ !}$

-( $\lambda$ =average rate, $\lambda$ (t)=f(intensity or contrast).
+$(\lambda$ =average rate, λ (t)=f(intensity or contrast).
 Because of the refractory period, the maximum rate is less than 1000 Hz.
 In general, it is much lower for ganglion cells, and 250 would be a liberal upper bound.
 And 250 Hz => 50 spikes in 1/5 sec.
 Working down in steps of 1 standard deviation produces about 14 levels.
-The big challenge then is how to go from 200 levels to 14:
+The challenge then is how to go from 200 levels to 14:

-$Log_2200 \rightarrow Log_214$ , with minimal loss of information?
+$Log_2200 \rightarrow Log_214$, with minimal loss of information?

 This would require squeezing 7.6 to 3.8 bits/receptor.
 Of course, we don't have to handle this whole range for a given scene and using a single mechanism.
-A duplex receptor system (rods and cones) helps, and sigmoidal compression.
-We've also noted, this is not simply a matter of introducing a non-linearity--this will not work because the variability is the ultimate limit to resolution and it would still remain.
+A duplex receptor system (rods and cones) helps, and sigmoidal compression based on tuning to naturally occurring input intensity statistics.
 What tricks that could be used to handle the range problem?

 It turns out that for an arbitrary image ensemble where there are no spatial (or temporal) dependencies, one cannot construct a reversible coding scheme that could squeeze the number of bits down.
-But for an image ensemble with some statistical structure or redundancy, there is hope.
+But for an image ensemble with some spatial (or temporal) statistical structure or redundancy, there is hope.
 What is meant by statistical structure or redundancy?

-In a 128 x 128 x 4 bit graphics display, there are 2^(128\128\4) or about 10^19,728 possible pictures.
+In a 128 x 128 x 4 bit graphics display, there are $2^{(1281284)}$ or about 10^{19} ,728 possible pictures.
 Imagine a machine that started iterating through them.
 The vast majority would appear unnatural and look like TV "snow" or visual noise.
-Only a near infinitesmal small fraction would correspond to natural images...i.e. are likely to occur.
+Only a near infinitesimal small fraction would correspond to natural images...i.e. are likely to occur.
 So what is this fraction?
-Some years ago, I estimated an upper bound on this fraction using theoretical results from Claude Shannon's famous guessing game for the predictability of written English text (Kersten, 1987;D'Antona et al., 2013).
-The result was that number of possible meaningful images < $10^{6905}$ .
+One can estimate an upper bound on this fraction using theoretical results from Claude Shannon's famous guessing game for the predictability of written English text (Kersten, 1987; D'Antona et al., 2013).
+The result was that number of possible meaningful images < 10^{6905} .
 If you could sit for multiple eons of time and view all the $10^{19,728}$ on your 128 x 128 x 4 bit computer display, about one out of every $10^{12,823}$ pictures and your brain would "click" and you would say "aha, that one looks natural."
 Why is this?
-One fundamental reason is that there are correlations between neighboring pixel intensities.
+One fundamental reason is that there are dependencies, such as correlations, between neighboring pixel intensities.
 Correlations are one simple and basic measure of redundancy in images.